-- " RCI's risk profile remains high mainly because of its captive status and lack of business diversification. - " The car market is cyclical. - " The bank has some credit concentration vis-à-vis car dealers. - " The bank relies on wholesale funding to a significant degree. - " RCI's asset quality, capital and profitability will likely be affected by the coronavirus crisis.
+- " RCI's risk profile remains high mainly because of its captive status and lack of business diversification. - " The car market is cyclical. - " The bank has some credit concentration vis-à-vis car dealers. - " The bank relies on wholesale funding to a significant degree. - " RCI's asset quality and profitability are affected by the coronavirus crisis.